Loyola Chicago gets MVC crown over Drake, 7th NCAA berth - WTMJ

 BIG PICTURE

-Loyola Chicago: Heading to the NCAA Tournament for the seventh time and first since 2018 team reached final four.
+Loyola Chicago: Heading to the NCAA Tournament for the seventh time and first since the 2018 team reached the Final Four.

-Drake: Hoping for NCAA at-large berth but will need help.
-Likely headed to the NIT.
-The Ramblers have won 69 games over the last three seasons, tying for the most in a three-game stretch in program history.
+Drake: Hoping for an NCAA at-large berth.
+The Ramblers have won 69 games over the past three seasons, tying for the most in a three-game stretch in program history.

 UP NEXT

-Chicago Loyola: Will be making its second NCAA Tournament appearance in the last 31 years.
+Chicago Loyola: Will be making its second NCAA Tournament appearance in the past 31 years.

 Drake: Awaits a postseason invitation.